Who is Oliver Oakes? Everything you need to know about Alpine F1's new team principal

 But despite the challenges faced, Hitech have established themselves as a force to be reckoned with in F2, claiming victories with the likes of Luca Ghiotto, Mazepin, Liam Lawson, Juri Vips and Jak Crawford, and challenging championships in almost every series in which they have competed.

-Now, Oakes will assume the role of Alpine's team boss following the summer break, making him the second youngest team principal in the sport's history at the age of 36, with Christian Horner being the youngest at 31 when he took over at Red Bull.
+Now, Oakes will assume the role of Alpine's team boss following the summer break, making him the second youngest team principal in the sport's history at the age of 36.

 He will oversee a driver lineup that includes Pierre Gasly, whose contract has been extended until 2025, and Esteban Ocon, who is set to depart the French team for Haas at the end of the current season.